 For more details, please click here to download our Volunteering Strategy & Plan.

-As we develop new projects, so we rely more and more on new volunteers of all ages from all parts of our diverse communities.
-If you have a passion to get involved, we will find an opportunity that is just right for you!
+As we develop new projects, we rely increasingly on volunteers of all ages from across our diverse communities.
+If you have a passion to get involved, we will work with you to find an opportunity that suits your interests and availability.

-Currently we are looking to recruit volunteers as shown below.
-If you are interested in finding out more about any of these please contact us for an initial informal discussion.
+If you are interested in finding out more about any of these opportunities, please contact us for an initial informal discussion.

 Here are just a few of our ideas, and we would love to hear from you if you are an organisation or individual who feels that by collaborating with us, whether it be through shared funding, resources or just sheer drive we can turn these into reality: